The most difficult start to any persons running career is finding the right shoe.

 As an entry level shoe at an affordable price, the Asics Gel Excite 4 is highly recommended to any new runner starting out or those that need a solid daily running shoe to cover a fairly low weekly mileage.

-- Asics uses the upper to introduce most of the changes in the Asics Excite 4.
+- Asics uses the running shoe's upper to introduce most of the changes in the Asics Excite 4.
 The more sophisticated upper comes as a result of the removal of the plastic and cheap-looking overlays.
 In place is a new suede-like material that promises to add durability and midfoot hold.

 - Midfoot hold is improved as the logo is now integrated as part of the overlays instead of being stitched on top of the TPU overlays in the previous model.
 More than just delivering a more refined look, the integration of the logo creates a more continuous support from the midfoot to the heel.